yvien226/CSharp-Unity-Scripts/README.md

-# C-Unity-Scripts
+# C# & Unity Scripts
-This repository contains a list C# Unity scripts that I've written while playing with Unity3d
+A repo consists of C# and Unity scripts that I've written in Unity3d while working developing a VR/AR (Virtual Reality/Augmented Reality) model